Once upon a time in the West, Waco had its Mr. Brann and his Iconoclast; Fort Worth had its Mr. Brann and his

 In November 1897 one of Brann’s supporters, McLennan County Judge G. B. Gerald, engaged in a street gunfight with the pro-Baylor editor of the Waco Times-Herald, J. W. Harris, and his brother, W. A. Harris.
 Both Harris brothers were killed, and Gerald lost an arm.

 Finally, on a Waco street on April 1, 1898, Tom E. Davis, a Baylor supporter, shot Brann in the back.
 Before Brann died he drew his own pistol and shot Davis to death.

 So, it’s possible that Mrs. Brann never knew that there would be another Brann’s Iconoclast in Cowtown.
-And what would William Brann have thought about Herman Brann using the title of his journal to label whiskey after his death?
-In this quotation about strong drink, William Brann was uncharacteristically unopinionated.
+And what would William Brann of Waco have thought about Herman Brann of Fort Worth using the title of his journal to label whiskey after his death?
+In the above quotation about strong drink, William Cowper Brann was uncharacteristically unopinionated.